 Here’s the beautiful part: Caleb is a sweet and loving child.
 He tolerates his many specialists with patience I can’t imagine.
 Many of them tell me he is their favorite patient.
 Caleb is always popular at school and his teachers love his positive attitude and how hard he works.
 Caleb is mobile except when he overheats.
 Caleb works extremely hard to try to communicate what he wants, without the benefit of complete language, and he accepts unbearable frustration.
 Due to years and years of very hard work, I am able to take him to any restaurant, movie, play or church.
 He will let me know if he needs to leave, unlike when he was a young child and would just scream.

 Here’s the scary and sad part: Caleb can’t communicate everything to me and my heart breaks for him.
 His language is so limited and he wants so badly to please that sometimes he compromises himself where he doesn’t need to.
 I worry about what will happen to him when I’m gone.
 I worry how he will function without his translator and walking medical encyclopedia.
 I worry almosts every single second he is not with me, as much as I know that time away from me is vital in his ongoing development.

-I absolutely adore this young man.
+I completely adore this young man.
 That is absolute.
-But there is evidence that caregivers at this level have shortened telomeres (those are the tips of our chromosomes).
-This level of stress affects our DNA.
+But there is evidence that caregivers at this level have shortened telomeres (the tips of our chromosomes).
+This level of stress affects us down to our DNA.
 So in addition to caring for my son, I need to learn to take care of myself.
 We all need to do that, but when so much time and energy is devoted to the care of another, sometimes we let ourselves slide and I know I need to stop that.
 Maybe you do too.